Aizuwakamatsu: Exploring the Byakkotai and Tsurugajo

 Exploring Aizuwakamatsu Castle, Tsuruga Castle

-All buildings, including the main keep, were demolished by 1874, but the main keep was reconstructed in 1965, and in the Heisei era, the tea room and corner turrets were also restored.
-In 2011, the roof tiles were replaced with red tiles from the late Edo period, highlighting the beauty of the past.
+All buildings, including the main keep, were demolished by 1874, but the main keep was rebuilt in 1965, and in the Heisei era, the tea room and corner turrets were also restored.
+In 2011, the roof tiles were replaced with red tiles from the late Edo period, highlighting the beauty of the time.

 11:00